chjj/blessed/README.md

 Examples include: the [slap text editor][slap] and [blessed-contrib][contrib].
 The blessed API itself has gone on to inspire [termui][termui] for Go.

-## Important Blessed Changes (>0.0.51)

-- The absolute `.left` _property_ (not option) has been renamed to `.aleft`.
-  The `.rleft` property has been renamed to `.left`.
-This should not have much effect on most applications.
-This includes all other coordinate properties.
-- `autoPadding` is now enabled by default.
-To revert to the original behavior, pass `autoPadding: false` into the screen object.
-That being said, it would be wiser to adjust your code to use `autoPadding`.
-Non-`autoPadding` is now considered deprecated.

 ## Install

 ``` bash